Costa Rica Direct: +506 8798 6122

 Case 1: Pure personal-use property

-If you own a Costa Rica home that is purely for personal use — you and your family vacation there, you never rent it on Airbnb or to a long-term tenant, you never list it for sale at a profit motive — it is treated as personal-use property and is excluded from T1135 reporting.
+If you own a Costa Rican home that is purely for personal use — you and your family vacation there, you never rent it on Airbnb or to a long-term tenant, you never list it for sale at a profit motive — it is treated as personal-use property and is excluded from T1135 reporting.

 Case 2: Cost base under CAD $100,000